k2riddim/Searching-for-OP_CAT/README.md

 This repository is relating my work to search for the first OP_CAT transaction on the bitcoin blockchain main network

 ## Run a bitcoin node
-I already hade a node ready but it wasn't running since a few weeks, so reindexing it takes some time so....
+I already had a node ready but it wasn't running since a few weeks, reindexing takes some time so....
-During that time I searched through the google BigQuery public instance of the bitcoin blockchain, I used this query to get a first glimpse at the dataset (Since OP_CAT is deactivated, I searched for the hexcode which is "7e" )
+During that time I searched through the google BigQuery public instance of the bitcoin blockchain, I used a query, to get a first glimpse at the dataset (Since OP_CAT is deactivated, I searched for the hexcode which is "7e" )

 ## First try
 The query :